Asbestos is a naturally occurring silicate mineral which was widely used as a building material in the UK before 1999.

 If you believe there is issue with asbestos in your work place, you should contact either our health and safety team or the Health and Safety Executive depending on your main work activity.
 Please check the relevant authority first for your type of workplace:

 - for work activities enforced by the HSE please us contact them on 0845 300 9923 or visit the HSE website.

 If you have concerns about asbestos in your own home you can find advice on the HSE website.

-If you have waste that you believe may contain asbestos, you can find advice on where to properly dispose of it on our Waste Management site or by contacting Waste Management on 01226 773555.
+If you have waste that you believe may contain asbestos, you can get advice on where to properly dispose of it by contacting us on (01226) 773555.